 Academic Success Workshops

 The Klingler College of Arts and Sciences Advising Center sponsors a series of workshops to help first-year students achieve academic success.
 These workshops are offered every semester and focus on such topics as: stress management, major exploration, study skills, test taking techniques and time management.

-Students are assigned an adviser within days of arriving at Marquette and receive service and support in a wide variety of ways.
+Students are assigned an adviser and receive service and support in a wide variety of ways.
 The advisers can assist students in choosing a major, determining career and academic goals, developing study skills, selecting courses and class schedule, referring them to other campus resources and preparing them for professional school.

 Explore the Majors Fair

 This program is designed to help students learn to communicate effectively.
 To that end, the program develops students' reading, writing, speaking and listening skills via critical literacy, which is the ability to express ideas, values and beliefs effectively in a variety of situations.
-To foster Critical Literacy, the FYE Program offers a two-course writing sequence: ENGL 1001 Rhetoric and Composition 1, Academic Literacy and ENGL 1002 Rhetoric and Composition 2, Public Sphere Literacy.
+To foster Critical Literacy, the FYE Program offers a two-course writing sequence: ENGL 1001 Rhetoric and Composition 1 and ENGL 1002 Rhetoric and Composition 2.

 Student Organizations and Honors Societies

 The Helen Way Klingler College of Arts and Sciences offers students a wide array of co-curricular opportunities to extend the value of their education.
 Student organizations and honor societies affiliated with the college and/or advised by one of our faculty members include: